Stefan Marinov

-Stefan Marinov (Стефан Маринов) (1 February 1931 – 15 July 1997) was a Bulgarian physicist, researcher, writer and lecturer who promoted anti-relativistic theoretical viewpoints, and later in his life defended the ideas of perpetual motion and free energy.
-In 1997 he self-published experimental results that confirmed classical electromagnetism and disproved that a machine constructed by Marinov himself could be a source of perpetual motion.
-Devastated by the negative results, he committed suicide in Graz, Austria on 15 July 1997.
+Stefan Marinov (Стефан Маринов) (1 February 1931 – 15 July 1997) was a Bulgarian physicist, researcher, writer, and lecturer who promoted anti-relativistic theoretical viewpoints and later in his life defended the ideas of perpetual motion and free energy.
+In 1997, he self-published experimental results that confirmed classical electromagnetism and disproved that a machine he had constructed could be a source of perpetual motion.

 Life and education

 Marinov was born on 1 February 1931 in Sofia to a family of intellectual communists.

-In 1948 he finished Soviet College in Prague, then studied physics at the Czech Technical University in Prague and Sofia University.
-He was an Assistant Professor of Physics from 1960 to 1974 at Sofia University.
-In 1966–67, 1974, and 1977 he was subject to compulsory psychiatric treatment in Sofia because of his political dissent.
-In September 1977 Marinov received a passport and he successfully emigrated out of the country, moving to Brussels.
+In 1948, Marinov finished Soviet College in Prague, then studied physics at the Czech Technical University in Prague and Sofia University.
+Marinov was an Assistant Professor of Physics from 1960 to 1974 at Sofia University.
+In 1966–67, 1974, and 1977, Marinov was subject to compulsory psychiatric treatment in Sofia because of his political dissent.
+In September 1977, Marinov received a passport and successfully emigrated out of the country, moving to Brussels.
 In 1978, Marinov moved to Washington, D.C.
 Later he lived in Italy and Austria.
-In his later years, Marinov earned a living as a groom for horses.
+In his later years, Marinov earned a living as a horse groom.

-On 15 July 1997, Marinov jumped to his death from a staircase at a library at the University of Graz, after leaving suicide notes.
-He was 66 years old and was survived by his son Marin Marinov, who at the time was a vice-Minister of Industry of Bulgaria.

 Work

-One of Marinov's interests was the quest for free energy sources via construction of toy theories (new axiomatic systems that putatively describe our physical reality) and their experimental testing against mainstream physical theories.
-In 1992 Marinov wrote a letter to German Federal Chancellor Helmut Kohl in support of a German company, Becocraft, that was doing research into "free energy" technologies and had recently been the target of lawsuits.
-In the letter, Marinov threatened to set himself on fire at the steps of the German parliament if Kohl was not willing to intervene in favour of Marinov's associates.
+One of Marinov's interests was the quest for free energy sources via the construction of toy theories (new axiomatic systems that putatively describe our physical reality) and their experimental testing against mainstream physical theories.
+In 1992, Marinov wrote a letter to German Federal Chancellor Helmut Kohl in support of a German company, Becocraft, that was doing research into "free energy" technologies and had recently been the target of lawsuits.
+In the letter, Marinov threatened to set himself on fire at the steps of the German parliament if Kohl was not willing to intervene in favor of Marinov's associates.